 A study of prenatal development, birth and infancy through 35 months of age.
 Special emphasis placed on program planning, implementation and evaluation of developmentally appropriate programs and environments for infants, toddlers and two-year olds.
-Theory pertaining to physical, cognitive and social/emotional development also discussed.
+Theory pertaining to physical, cognitive and social emotional development also discussed.
 Infancy through 35 months of age as a critical period in the psychosocial development of the individual highlighted.
-The Oklahoma Early Learning Guidelines (ELG's) are incorporated in the course content.
-Twenty-Five (25) clock hours of supervised fieldwork experience must be completed at the OSU-OKC Child Development Lab School.
-Students earning a Certificate of Mastery or Associate of Applied Science degree in the OSU-OKC Early Care and Child Development program must earn a "C" or higher in this course.
+The Oklahoma Early Learning Guidelines (ELG's) are incorporated in the content.
+Ten (10) clock hours of supervised field work experience must be completed at an OSU-OKC ECCD approved early care facility.
+Students earning an OSU-OKC Early Care Education Certificate or Associate of Applied Science degree must earn a grade of "C" or better in this course.

-ECCD 2143 LANGUAGE DEVELOPMENT & EMERGING LITERATURE
+ECCD 2143 LANGUAGE DEVELOPMENT & EMERGING LITERACY

-A study of the theory, materials, methods, and instructional techniques applicable to language and cognitive development and emergent literacy experiences during the early childhood years-birth through age eight with emphasis given to birth-3 years.
+A study of theory, materials, methods and instructional techniques applicable to language and cognitive development, and emergent literacy experiences during the early childhood years birth through age eight.
+Emphasis given to young children birth - 3 years.
 This course examines developmentally appropriate, integrated and interdisciplinary language arts approaches to literacy development encompassing writing, reading, and oral language of young children in the home, early care, and school environments.
-One (1) clock hour of fieldwork experience must be completed.
-Students earning a Certificate of Mastery or Associate of Applied Science degree in the OSU-OKC Early Care and Child Development program must earn a grade of "C" or better in this course.
-Prerequisite: ECCD 1101
+The Oklahoma Early Learning Guidelines (ELG's) are incorporated into course content.
+One (1) clock hour of supervised fieldwork experience must be completed at an OSU-OKC ECCD approved early care facility.
+Students earning an OSU-OKC Early Care Education Certificate or Associate of Applied Science degree must earn a grade of "C" or better in this course.

-ECCD 2153 SOCIAL AND EMOTIONAL DEVELOPMENT IN INFANTS AND TODDLERS
+ECCD 2153 SOCIAL AND EMOTIONAL

-Focuses on social and emotional development from birth to three years.
-Sensitive, supportive and responsive care-giving that meets the needs and interests of infants and toddlers is emphasized.
-Developmentally appropriate expectations and environments that support the social and emotional development of infants and toddlers are studied and emphasized.
-One (1) clock hour of supervised fieldwork experience must be completed at the OSU-OKC Child Development Lab School.
-Students earning a Certificate of Mastery or Associate of Applied Science degree in the OSU-OKC Early Care and Child Development program must earn a "C" or higher in this course.
+DEVELOPMENT IN INFANTS AND TODDLERS Focuses on social and emotional development from birth to three years.
+Sensitive, supportive and responsive caregiving that meet the needs and interests of infants and toddlers is emphasized.
+Developmentally appropriate expectations and environments supporting the social and emotional development of infants and toddlers are studied and emphasized.
+One (1) clock hour of supervised fieldwork experience must be completed at an OSU-OKC ECCD approved early care facility.
+Students earning an OSU-OKC Early Care Education Certificate or Associate of Applied Science degree must earn a grade of "C" or better in this course.